ElandVarse/elandvarse/README.md

 # Sup fren, I'm Andre! 😊

 <img align="right" width="260" height="260" src="https://i.imgur.com/QUTw7vq.gif">
-I'm currently a frontend and mobile developer searching to become a fullstack professional.
+I'm a frontend and mobile developer searching to become a fullstack professional.
 I also like to draw, play guitar and create in general.
 In the moment waiting for winds of winter.

 <br />